 We started our morning at Sunset Point with the intention that we would continue on to do the Queens Garden/Navajo Loop combination hike.
 If you wish, you can continue to the rest of this one day in Bryce Canyon itinerary, and return to Sunset Point at the end of your day to view the sunset (expect crowds though).

 Sunset Point is one of the most famous viewpoints in Bryce Canyon, and arguably the best in the park.
 This is because the color of the hoodoos here is at its most vibrant – you can really see the layers of red, orange, and yellow from here.

 In addition, this vista features some of the most iconic rock formations in the park, including Silent City and Thor’s Hammer, which stands strikingly apart from all of the other hoodoos in the amphitheater.

 After taking in the view from Sunset Point, continue north on to Sunrise Point.
 You will hike along the Rim Trail for about 0.4 miles and flat, with awesome views throughout.

-As the name implies, Sunrise Point is an ideal place to watch the sunrise (like Sunset Point is a great place to watch the sunset), but it is still gorgeous at any time of the day and still absolutely one of the best things to do in Bryce Canyon.
+As the name implies, Sunrise Point is an ideal place to watch the sunrise (like Sunset Point is a great place to watch the sunset), but it is still gorgeous at any time of the day.

 The view from Sunrise Point is somewhat similar to the one at Sunset Point, but this one allows you to really see the diverse landscapes that Bryce Canyon has to offer – you can see the greenery growing through some of the rocks.
 Also look for the Limber Pine, a lone pine tree with exposed roots caused by erosion of the rim.